CENUSA: Russia's attack on the Odesa ports and the looming food crisis

 The first sensitive issue concerns the liberalisation of the export of agricultural products from Ukraine.
 While the EU extended quota- and tariff-free imports of Ukrainian products for another year in June (EU, June 2023), it will have to keep intact the restrictions on four categories of Ukrainian agricultural products (wheat, corn, sunflower seeds and rapeseed).
 Five EU states geographically close to Ukraine are calling for the bans to be extended until next year.
 Poland, Slovakia, Hungary, Romania and Bulgaria formed a common front, arguing that otherwise the storage capacities for the new crop and the financial stability of local farmers could be compromised (Euronews, June 2023).
 Another affected country is Moldova, but its authorities refuse to align with the position of the five European states to avoid reciprocation from Ukraine.
 Ukrainian agri-food products are sold in the internal markets of the five EU countries, reducing the sale price below the value of the investments made.
 The destruction of the Odesite ports will require 40% or more than 30mn tonnes of Ukraine's total agri-food exports, previously exported through the Black Sea corridor, to be transferred through the "green corridors" of the EU.
 Thus EU states already opposed to full liberalisation with regard to Ukraine could become more incisive or, less likely, be joined by others.

 The second critical aspect concerns the creation of new corridors for the transport of Ukrainian grain.
 The EU noted that there are several options to facilitate this process, including moving customs points from the Ukrainian border to countries further inside the EU.
 Lithuania promotes the port of Klaipeda and those of the neighbouring Baltic states to achieve the export of some 25mn tonnes of Ukrainian wheat annually.
 Other options are ports in Germany (Hamburg and Rostock), the Netherlands (Rotterdam), Croatia (Rijeka), Italy (Trieste) and Slovenia (Koper).
 The realisation of these initiatives requires financing to adjust the infrastructure, and this financing must come from the EU, which has limited resources for this type of project.
 So far, the EU has already allocated more than €350mn to improve the capacities of the "green corridors", which includes increasing connectivity (rail, border crossings, etc.) between Ukraine, on the one hand, and Poland, Romania, Hungary, Slovakia and Moldova, on the other hand.
 Most of these funds will go to Poland and Romania.
-A further €700mn has been announced in the form of investments from the EIB, the EBRD and the World Bank until the end of 2023 (EU, November 2022).
+A further €700mn has been announced in the form of investments from the EIB, the EBRD and the World Bank until the end of 2023.
 Along with the destruction of the capacities of the ports of Odesa with access to the Black Sea and the threats to the security of those in the Danube region (Reni, Ismail and Kilia), the volumes of agricultural products exported through the "green corridors" should be doubled.
 Consequently, other EU states will require European funding to replace the Odesite ports.

 The three scenarios regarding the crisis of "grain supplies from Ukraine"